Historical Markers in Putnam County, West Virginia

 Putnam County Timeline

-This timeline provides a condensed summary of the historical journey of Putnam County, West Virginia.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Putnam County, West Virginia.

 - 1785 - Putnam County is formed from parts of Kanawha and Mason Counties.